asifrahaman13/sniffle_backend/README.md

 - **openai, langchain, Deepgram SDKs and other libraries**: They are libraries to deal with LLMs, Voice and other AI based works. 🤖
 - **AWS**: Use the S3 service of AWS to store FHIR files. ☁️
 - **Redis**: Open source key value pair in memory database.
 Used it to avoid DDOS attack through rate limiting strategy.📝
-- **Websockts**: Websocket is used over rest api for the agents to have better connection management.
+- **Websockts**: Websocket is used over rest api for the agents to have better connection management.🤝🏻
+- **Qdrant**: An open source vector database for semantic search.
+Used for user search on the search bar. 🎉

 ## Deploy: